 "Transferee."
-Section 3(a)(33).
+Section 3(a)(33). '''

 SECTION 8.
-CANCELLATION AND REPLACEMENT OF CERTIFICATE OF
+CANCELLATION AND REPLACEMENT OF CERTIFICATE OF ORIGIN.

-ORIGIN.

-(a) If a written certificate of origin is created to replace an electronic certificate of

-1 origin, the electronic certificate of origin is canceled and replaced by the written certificate of 2 origin.
-The office shall indicate the cancellation in its file.
-3 (b) If an electronic certificate of origin is created to replace a written certificate of 4 origin, the written certificate of origin must be canceled.
-The office shall indicate the 5 cancellation on the face of the written certificate of origin.
-6 7 Preliminary Comments 8 9 10 11 12 13 14 See also Section 15(c) (cancellation of certificate of title), for a parallel rule governing certificates of title, and Section 10.
+- (a) If a written certificate of origin is created to replace an electronic certificate of origin, the electronic certificate of origin is canceled and replaced by the written certificate of origin. - (b) If an electronic certificate of origin is created to replace a written certificate of origin, the written certificate of origin must be canceled.

+- 1. See also Section 15(c) (cancellation of certificate of title), for a parallel rule governing certificates of title, and Section 10.
 If there is a written certificate of origin, and a replacement electronic certificate of origin is to be created, the written certificate of origin must be canceled.
-See Section 3(a)(9) (electronic certificate of origin must exist solely in electronic form).
+See Section 2(a)(9) (electronic certificate of origin must exist solely in electronic form).
 There is a similar rule for certificates of title.
-See Section 3(a)(10).
+See Section 3(a)(10), and Section 15(c).
+Similarly, if an electronic certificate of origin is to be replaced by a written certificate of origin, the electronic certificate must be cancelled.
+A certificate of origin, like a certificate of title, can only exist in one form at a time.
 However, unlike a certificate of title, there can be more than one certificate of origin covering a vehicle.
+See Section 7. - 2.
+Subsection (a) provides that upon creation of a replacement written certificate of origin, any replaced electronic certificate of origin automatically ceases to constitute a certificate of origin and becomes merely data in the files of the office.
+In contrast, under subsection (b) an affirmative act of cancellation is required to render a written certificate of origin ineffective.
+See

-See Section 7.
-15 SECTION 9.
+SECTION 9.
 APPLICATION FOR CERTIFICATE OF TITLE.
-16 (a) Except as otherwise provided in Sections 21 and 22, only the owner of a 17 vehicle may make application for a certificate of title covering the vehicle.
-18 (b) An application for a certificate of title must be signed by the applicant and 19 must contain: 20 (1) the applicant's name, physical address, and, if different, address for 21 receiving communications by regular mail; 22 (2) the vehicle identification number; 23 (3) a description of the vehicle including, as required by the office, the 24 make, model, model year, and body type; 25 (4) an indication of all security interests in the vehicle known to the 26 applicant and, if the application includes a direction to terminate a security-interest statement, the

-1 information required for sufficiency of a security-interest statement under Section 25(a) and the 2 secured party's name and address for receiving communications:
+- (a) Except as otherwise provided in Sections 21 and 22, only the owner of a vehicle may apply for a certificate of title covering the vehicle. - (b) An application for a certificate of title must be signed by the applicant and contain: - (1) the applicant's name, street address, and, if different, address for receiving first class mail delivered by the United States Postal Service; - (2) the vehicle identification number; - (3) a description of the vehicle including, as required by the office, the make, model, model year, and body type; - (4) an indication of all security interests in the vehicle known to the applicant, including the name and mailing address of the secured party or a representative of the secured party, and, if the application includes a direction to terminate a security-interest statement, the information required for sufficiency of a security-interest statement under Section 25(a) and the secured party's or its representative's name and address for receiving communications; - (5) any title brand known to the applicant and, if known, the jurisdiction whose governmental agency created the title brand; - (6) if law other than this act requires that an odometer reading be provided by the transferor upon transfer of ownership of the vehicle, a signed record disclosing the vehicle's odometer reading; and - (7) if the application is made in connection with a transfer of ownership, the transferor's name, physical address and, if different, address for receiving first class mail delivered by the United States Postal Service, the sales price if any, and the date of the transfer. - (c) A certificate of title created in another jurisdiction and submitted in connection with an application is part of the application. - (d) In addition to the information required in subsection (b), an application for a certificate of title may contain electronic communication addresses of the owner and the transferor.